CcostaX/4-in-a-line_multiplayer/README.md

 # RUN LOCALLY (DOCKER)
-To test the application locally, the user needs:
-  •	Have the Docker application opened.
+To test the application locally, the user needs: o	Have the Docker application opened.

-  •	Open a command prompt and going to the project folder path.
-  •	Use these commands to deploy to docker o	docker-compose down o	docker-compose build o	docker-compose up -d
+  o	Open a command prompt and going to the project folder path. o	Use these commands to deploy to docker

+    docker-compose down
+    docker-compose build
+    docker-compose up -d

-•	Test the application with the URL provided in Docker (test the application in client: localhost:8080)
+o	Test the application with the URL provided in Docker (test the application in client: localhost:8080)

 # RUN IN CLOUD (GOOGLE CLOUD AND TERRAFORM)
 To test the application in the cloud, the user needs:

-  •	A key .json file for the credentials in Google Cloud
+o	A key .json file for the credentials in Google Cloud

-  •	Create an account in MongoDB Atlas or use a provided account.
+o	Create an account in MongoDB Atlas or use a provided account.

-  •	Create or use the file "terraform.tfvars”, to insert the credentials: o	Project_id = “id of your google cloud project) o	Region (it depends on your region, In this project it was used “us-central1”) o	Zone (it depends on your region and zone, In this project it was used “us-central1-a”) o	Mongodb_username (username of your MongoDB Atlas) o	Mongodb_password (password of your MongoDB Atlas)
+o	Create or use the file "terraform.tfvars”, to insert the credentials:

+  •	Project_id = “id of your google cloud project)
+  •	Region (it depends on your region, In this project it was used “us-central1”)

+  •	Zone (it depends on your region and zone, In this project it was used “us-central1-a”)

+  •	Mongodb_username (username of your MongoDB Atlas)

+  •	Mongodb_password (password of your MongoDB Atlas)

+o	Deploy the application using:

+    Terraform init
+    Terraform apply
-  •	Deploy the application using: o	Terraform init o	Terraform apply o	Terraform destroy (if your done using the application to not waste resources)
+    Terraform destroy //(if your done using the application to not waste resources)

-  •	Test the application with the URL provided in Google Cloud Run
+o	Test the application with the URL provided in Google Cloud Run